Heart valve: Semilunar valves

 The aortic and pulmonary valves are located at the base of the aorta and the pulmonary trunk respectively.
 These are also called the "semilunar valves".
 These two arteries receive blood from the ventricles and their semilunar valves permit blood to be forced into the arteries, and prevent backflow from the arteries into the ventricles.
-These valves do not have chordae tendineae, and are more similar to the valves in veins than they are to the atrioventricular valves.
+These valves do not have chordae tendineae, and are more similar to the valves in artery than they are to the atrioventricular valves.
 The closure of the semilunar valves causes the second heart sound.

 The aortic valve, which has three cusps, lies between the left ventricle and the aorta.
 During ventricular systole, pressure rises in the left ventricle and when it is greater than the pressure in the aorta, the aortic valve opens, allowing blood to exit the left ventricle into the aorta.
 When ventricular systole ends, pressure in the left ventricle rapidly drops and the pressure in the aorta forces the aortic valve to close.
 The closure of the aortic valve contributes the A2 component of the second heart sound.

 The pulmonary valve (sometimes referred to as the pulmonic valve) lies between the right ventricle and the pulmonary artery, and has three cusps.
 Similar to the aortic valve, the pulmonary valve opens in ventricular systole, when the pressure in the right ventricle rises above the pressure in the pulmonary artery.
 At the end of ventricular systole, when the pressure in the right ventricle falls rapidly, the pressure in the pulmonary artery will close the pulmonary valve.
 The closure of the pulmonary valve contributes the P2 component of the second heart sound.
 The right heart is a low-pressure system, so the P2 component of the second heart sound is usually softer than the A2 component of the second heart sound.
 However, it is physiologically normal in some young people to hear both components separated during inhalation.